HarrisSidiropoulos/cv/README.md

 - Worked on the checkout domain with a strong focus on payments.
 - Actively participated in the performance guild helping to improve the performance of the platform.
 - Organized and led learning sessions about observables and rxjs.
-- Helped onboard the new frontend developers.
+- Helped onboard the new front-end developers.
 - Mentored one junior developer.
 - Collaborated with other developers to create a design system with a UI component library.
 - Collaborated with other developers to create a service responsible to gather and process all the data from multiple internal services, reducing the amount of data size and HTTP calls from the client.